 - And of course, the complexity and the number of features of your app (hence the importance of listing them)

 The Testing phase is essential to ensure the final quality of your app and its good compliance with the specifications developed.
 Realized by the project team, it will be a question of checking that your application is performing on all the OS and versions of smartphones of your future users.
 For that, not the choice, it is necessary to multiply the tests to detect the malfunctions and bugs (because there will necessarily).
 Count in time and budget on average 15-20% of the number of development days.

-Note that there is also a multitude of tests possible through panels’ testers, they will cover the functional scope, the user experience or the appeal of the app.
-Solutions such as Ferpection can have a real user feedback qualitative, but they have of course a cost to provide more.
-This is the item of expenditure that has increased the most, a proof that the user reviews can be a real detriment if they are not good.
+Note that there is also a multitude of tests possible through panels’ testers, they will cover the functional scope, the user experience, or the appeal of the app.
+Solutions such as Ferpection can have a real user feedback qualitative, but they have of course a cost to providing more.
+This is the item of expenditure that has increased the most, proof that the user reviews can be a real detriment if they are not good.